Mac Tutorials

 Relevant reading: How to Check for Malware on Mac

-How to save MacBook battery power with Activity Monitor
+5. Save MacBook battery power with Activity Monitor

-When apps and other processes use a lot of processing power, they don’t only slow your Mac down; they use more energy too.
-If you’re using a Macbook on its battery, that could limit how long you’re able to work away from an electricity outlet.
+When apps and other processes use a lot of power, they slow down your Mac and use more energy.
+If you’re using a MacBook on battery, that could limit how long you’re able to work away from an electricity outlet.
 Thankfully, you can use Activity Monitor to save some energy on your Mac.

 Use these steps to check for energy use in Activity Monitor:

-1. Open Activity Monitor, and go into the Energy tab
+1. Open Activity Monitor and go into the Energy tab.

-2. Look at the Energy Impact tab to see how much power each app is using
+2. Look at the Energy Impact tab to see how much power each app is using.

 4. Quit apps that are using a lot of energy.